When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 As much as you might avoid visiting Hokkaido in winter, Odori Park is at its most intriguing during the Sapporo Snow Festival.
 In this annual 7-day celebration, snow & ice sculptures emerge at a handful of sites around Sapporo, creating a lovely winter wonderland scene.

 Odari Park is the biggest of the venues.
-It hosts a dozen or so massive snow sculptures soaring as high as 15 metres and over a hundred smaller ones sprinkled about.
+It hosts a dozen or so massive snow sculptures soaring as high as 15 meters and over a hundred smaller ones sprinkled about.

 Susukino